Harubex/steppy/README.md

 What was done:
 * Built an interface to allow client-code to create a new machine.
 * Added a Pass and Task state.
-* Added compile functionality to the macine and each of it's states.
+* Added compile functionality to the machine and each of it's states.
 * Added the ability to set state transitions.
 * Added type information and unit tests.